 Place your poinsettia in a warm, sunny window that isn’t exposed to many drafts.
 Make sure your plant receives at least six hours of bright, ideally indirect, sunlight each day.

-The temperatures should remain between 65 and 70 degrees during the day, dropping a bit lower to around 60 degrees at night.
-Just make sure it doesn’t get too cool, as this can cause the leaves of your plant to drop.
+Poinsettias thrive in warm temperatures, ideally between 65 and 70 degrees Fahrenheit during the day, dropping slightly to around 60 degrees at night.
+Just make sure it doesn’t get too cool, as this can cause the green leaves of your plant to drop.

 Water regularly, providing an inch or so of water each week.